Poll: Who are your favorite couples/potential couples in the Cranford series? You may pick up to three. Vote Now!

-Reinforcements have joined The Cranford Boots and Bonnets Brigade, thanks to new postings from TheAmazons and BellatrixCoraCrawley303.
+Meanwhile, you can still check in with The Cranford Boots and Bonnets Brigade and enjoy postings from TheAmazons and BellatrixCoraCrawley303.
 Jack and Mary shippers, the latter is for you.
 Be sure to drop by the community (during calling hours, of course) and review those and whatever else catches your fancy.

 Also, to all you Life on Mars and Ashes to Ashes aficionados, and anyone who catches everything Philip Glenister and Joanne Froggatt have done, as I'm still having the odd glass of house rubbish over at The Railway Arms, though my user name over there is OyWeh.
 Yes, you read that right -- OyWeh.

 Background and interests: